sarmadna/myconfig/README.md

 ~~~
 sudo apt install git
 ~~~
+### Installation

-Then clone the repo to your downloads directory.
+Clone the repo to your downloads directory.
 ~~~
 git clone https://github.com/noobcoder84/myubuntu/ ~/Downloads/
 ~~~

-Finally, navigate to `myubuntu` folder and run the script.
+Then navigate to `myubuntu` folder and run the script.
 ~~~
 sh setup.sh
 ~~~